Librarians at AUNE Library can help you with any research question including:

 - framing, narrowing, or focusing your research inquiry

 When contacting a librarian for research help, be sure to include the following information:

 - What class is it for?

 - Is there a population or age group that is important?

 When contacting us via email, you must use your Antioch email account.
 Email from external email addresses (i.e., hotmail, yahoo, etc) is routinely deleted as a security precaution.
 Also, using Antioch email identifies you as an authorized user of library services.

-Reference librarians can also give individual or group instruction on research in general, any specific databaste, or using citation management programs such as Zotero.
+Reference librarians can also give individual or group instruction on research in general, any specific database, or using citation management programs such as Zotero.

 AUNE Research & Instruction librarians:

-- Rachel Sperling–Research support for all students in Environmental Studies and Management
+- Rachel Sperling–Research support for all students and faculty

 - We encourage faculty to discuss class needs and assignments BEFORE the semester begins so we can gather materials and create customized support services for the special needs of a class.